Sulaymancodes/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 ### Lesson overview

-This section contains a general overview of topics that you will learn in this lesson.
+In This section, you will learn a general overview of topics that you will learn in this lesson.

 - Describe the scope of a variable.
 - Explore what closures are.